 With the brand promise and emotional principles in mind, the teams shifted focus to imagine the future state of the ideal digital customer experience.
 Esri and Connective DX teams identified and prioritized the digital touchpoints that would help customers research, buy and use Esri’s products, with a focus on driving customer loyalty and brand love.

 With the current state lifecycle customer journey map for reference, breakout groups focused on identifying known pain points, brainstorming solutions to improve these moments, and defining new opportunities to delight.

 “For me, it’s very exciting to see employees from every division of the company participating.
 They are very active and vocal even though they don’t have a background in customer experience.
 They understand how important the customer experience really is.”

 Chief Customer Officer, Esri

 Esri’s leadership shared a vision for the ideal customer experience, which had been defined across the organization and validated by real customers.
 Next, they needed to craft an experience roadmap that prioritized the actions and initiatives to make the vision a reality.
 The mapping sessions covered both “front-stage” and “back-stage” aspects of the customer experience, including in-person and online communications with customers, marketing platforms, and back-end systems, as well as staffing and process implications.

 What’s next for Esri?

-Esri’s transformation toward being a customer-centric organization is an evolution, but with relatively modest effort they were able to craft an overarching customer experience vision and communicate it throughout the entire organization.
+Esri’s transformation toward customer centricity is an evolution, but with a relatively modest effort they were able to craft an overarching customer experience vision and communicate it throughout the entire organization.
 This helped prioritize the appropriate new digital projects and customer-facing initiatives.
-By focusing first on making it easier for customers to achieve their goals, Esri also accomplished some of their own goals by creating a better organizational alignment with their customers.
+By focusing first on making it easier for customers to achieve their goals, Esri also accomplished some of their own goals by creating better organizational alignment with their customers.